September is National Disaster Preparedness Month, a time to think about “what’s the worst that can happen?” and to prepare for it.

 - A can opener, pocket knife, eating utensils, cups, plates and bowls.

-- A first aid kit and at least 30-day supply of prescription drugs and extra glasses, contacts and contact solution.
+- A first aid kit and at least a 30-day supply of prescription drugs and extra glasses, contacts and contact solution.

 - A whistle to signal for help.